Plan a Cruise My Trips Port Guides Featured Cruises

 Krioneri Beach

-The main town beach of Parga, easily accessible and popular for its clear waters, sunbeds, and proximity to cafes and restaurants.
-It's a convenient spot for a quick swim or relaxation.
+The main town beach of Parga, easily accessible and popular for its clear waters and views of Panagia Island.
+It's well-organized with amenities and a lively atmosphere.

 8